Kylie (album): Commercial performance

 The album debuted at number two on the UK Albums Chart on 16 July 1988.
 In its seventh week, it peaked at number one and stayed there for four consecutive weeks.
 Minogue became the youngest artist to have a number-one album when she was 20 years and 8 months old—she held that record until Canadian recording artist Avril Lavigne's Let Go reached the top of the chart in 2002, when she was 18.
 Kylie topped the chart for two additional weeks in November, for a total of six weeks in the number-one position, her longest-running number-one album on this chart.
 It was the best-selling album of 1988 in the UK, with sales of 1.29 million copies over the course of six months.
-On 5 January 1989, it was certified six times platinum by British Phonographic Industry.
 Kylie sold 1.9 million copies by the time Enjoy Yourself was released in late 1989, becoming the fifth highest-selling album of the decade—the highest by a female solo artist—in the UK.
 The album returned to the UK Albums Chart in 2015, when the reissue peaked at number eighty-five on 15 February.
 Kylie returned to the top 40 for the first time in 2023, when the 35th anniversary reissue sold 3,675 units in its first week.
 It was also the week's best-selling vinyl.
 The album was the first by a female solo artist to exceed sales of two million in the UK, selling 2,138,841 copies as of December 2023.
+In January 2025, it was certified seven times platinum by British Phonographic Industry.

 In Minogue's native Australia, Kylie entered at number two, where it remained for three consecutive weeks.
 It stayed in the top fifty for a total of twenty-eight weeks.
 It was certified four times platinum by the Australian Recording Industry Association.
 In New Zealand, it debuted at number ten, and eventually topped the chart for six weeks.
 It is her only number-one album in the region and stayed on the charts for a total of fifty-three weeks.
 In November 1989, it was certified platinum by Recorded Music NZ.
 The album reached the top ten in Germany, Norway, and Switzerland.
 In the United States, it peaked at number fifty-three on the Billboard 200.
 This was Minogue's only charting album in the United States, until her 2001 album Fever hit the charts in 2002.
 In 1989, the album was certified gold in the United States, selling over 500,000 copies.
 Kylie was certified platinum in Hong Kong by the International Federation of the Phonographic Industry for selling over 15,000 units.
 In Japan, it peaked at number 30 and sold 102,000 copies as of 2006.
 As of 2018, Kylie has sold over five million copies worldwide.